 Hidden Scar™ Lumpectomy

 A mastectomy may not always be necessary, which is why our breast surgeon is happy to invest time in discussions with our patients before any definitive decisions are made.
 The alternative in some instances may be a Hidden Scar™ lumpectomy, but this procedure will only be an option under certain circumstances.

 A lumpectomy involves removing the lump itself, as well as a small portion of the healthy tissue surrounding and leaves more of the breast’s natural shape.
 For a lumpectomy to be a viable option, the breast cancer tumor needs to be relatively small in comparison to the rest of the breast, with no evidence of cancer spreading to other areas of the breast.

 With a lumpectomy incision, more of the breast can typically be saved, and unlike a mastectomy in which Dr. Gorman has a single point of entry, lumpectomy Hidden Scar™ Procedures have three potential points of entry.
 These are:

 - The Axilla (Under the Armpit)

 - Around the edges of the areola – Many of our patients prefer this option, as even when wearing a petite bikini top, the scaring is minimal and hidden.

-- The Inframammary fold – The fold where the breast meets the body.
+- The Inframammary fold – The natural crease beneath the breast where the breast meets the body.

 * Sacchini V., Nipple-Sparing Mastectomy for Breast Cancer and Risk Reduction: Oncologic or Technical Problem?
 Journal of the American College of Surgeons.
 2006; 203(5) 5: 704-714.